Jonanory/Parallaxing/README.md

 ## Logarithmic Z Distances

 If you have items that you wish to make move like they are far away from the camera, then the ParallaxCamera has a "Logarithmic Z Distances" option.
-When ticked, the z value in all the ParallaxItem's natural position value will be treated as an exponent, rather than a definitive value.
-So, for example, a Z value of 2 in an ParallaxItem's natural position will mean that the item will be treated as if it were 10<sup>2</sup> = 100 units away.
+When ticked, the Z value in all of the ParallaxItem's natural positions will be treated as an exponent, rather than a definitive value.
+So, for example, a Z value of 2 in an ParallaxItem's natural position will mean that it will be treated as if it were 10<sup>2</sup> = 100 units away.